Layeeqshaik/Layeeqshaik/README.md

 ### Hi there 👋
 - 🔭 I’m interested in learning new things
 - 🌱 I’m currently working on my career
-- 👯 I’m favourite hobby is to play with coding
+- 👯 I’m favourite hobby is to play with ML algorithms

 <!--